matrixinfer-ai/kthena/docs/kthena/docs/developer-guide/model-serving-rolling-update.md

 - Partition: Indicates the ordinal at which the `ModelServing` should be partitioned for updates.
 During a rolling update, replicas with an ordinal greater than or equal to `Partition` will be updated.
 Replicas with an ordinal less than `Partition` will not be updated.

-Here’s a ModelServing configured with rollout strategy:
+Here's a ModelServing configured with rollout strategy:

 ```yaml
 spec: